 Lower Lakes Facts

-Abundant winter rains in 2010 and 2011 have replenished water levels in Lake Alexandrina and Lake Albert.
+Abundant winter rains in 2010 and 2011 finally broke the Millennium Drought and replenished freshwater levels in Lake Alexandrina and Lake Albert.
+Whether through climate change or climate variability, it is inevitable that extended dry conditions will return again.

 Fact: Before 1940, the Lower Lakes were part of a vast estuary with the Coorong